Designing for Confidence: Modernizing a Donor Platform to Unlock Generosity at Scale

 The Challenge: Scale, Simplicity and Trust

-Turn a high-stakes, complex donor platform into a clear, trustworthy experience that simplifies financial decisions and supports scale.
+Bring clarity and consistency to a fragmented, high-stakes donor ecosystem, creating a trustworthy experience that simplifies financial decisions and supports consistency at scale.

 Key Objectives:.

-• Redesign dense forms for clarity, completion, and compliance
+- Redesign dense, compliance-driven workflows for clarity, completion, and trust

-• Reinforce donor trust by pairing clear intent-driven actions with contextual guidance and transparent feedback.
+- Reinforce donor trust through clear intent-driven actions, contextual guidance, and transparent feedback

-• Bridge design and engineering through a modular system that optimised product roadmap and enabled rapid, scalable iteration.
+- Bridge design and engineering through a modular system of reusable design objects enabling consistent, scalable product development

 Research & Insights: Understanding Donor Behaviour